Billy Bean: Playing career

-The Detroit Tigers selected Bean in the fourth round of the 1986 MLB Draft.
+The Detroit Tigers selected Bean in the fourth round of the 1986 MLB draft.
 He signed with the Tigers for $12,500.
 Bean made his major league debut for the Tigers on April 25, 1987, and tied the major league record of 4 hits in his debut game.
 He had a total of 6 bases with two doubles and won over the fans in Tiger Stadium who were chanting his name in the later inning at-bats.
 He spent most of the 1988 season in the minor leagues, where he led the Toledo Mud Hens in batting average; among his teammates in Toledo was the similarly named Billy Beane.
 Bean played in 10 games for the Tigers after he was promoted back to the major leagues in August 1988.
 He played in nine games for the Tigers in the 1989 season.
 On July 17, 1989, the Tigers traded Bean to the Los Angeles Dodgers for minor leaguers Steve Green and Domingo Michel.
 He batted .197 for the Dodgers in 51 games, and was demoted to the minor leagues.

 Bean played in Minor League Baseball during the 1990 and 1991 seasons.
 He played for the Kintetsu Buffaloes of Nippon Professional Baseball in 1992, batting .208 in seven games.
 Bean signed a minor league contract with the San Diego Padres before the 1993 season.
 He was promoted back to the major leagues.
 He batted .260 in 88 games for the Padres in 1993 and .215 in 84 games for the Padres in 1994.
 After playing for the Padres in 1995, Bean retired from baseball after the 1995 season.

+Career off the field

+Bean was appointed MLB's first ambassador for inclusion on July 15, 2014.
+In this role, Bean counseled David Denson, who became the first minor league player signed to an MLB organization to come out as gay.
+In 2016, he was named MLB's vice president, social responsibility and inclusion.
+In 2022, he was named MLB's senior vice president for diversity, equity, and inclusion.

 Television appearances

 Bean was a panelist on GSN's I've Got a Secret revival in 2006, and was a board member of the Gay and Lesbian Athletics Foundation.
 He appeared in a 2009 episode of Kathy Griffin: My Life on the D-List, showing Griffin several homes.

 In 2007, Bean was hired as a consultant by Scout Productions, the team of David Collins and Michael Williams, who produced Bravo's Queer Eye for the Straight Guy, for their next project with Showtime entitled The Beard.
 The project was to be a romantic comedy about a gay professional baseball player who enters into a relationship with a woman to survive in the sports world; Showtime did not go forward with the series.

-Bean starred in a MTV episode of Made, he was an actor in an episode of the sitcom Frasier, and appeared as himself on the HBO series Arli$$ in the 2002 episode "Playing it Safe".
+Bean starred in an MTV episode of Made, he was an actor in an episode of the sitcom Frasier, and appeared as himself on the HBO series Arli$$ in the 2002 episode "Playing it Safe".